-Below is an excerpt of a letter to D-E families from Dr. De Jarnett explaining this initiative in great detail:
+Below is an excerpt of a letter to D-E families originally sent from then-Head of School Dr. De Jarnett, explaining this initiative:

 ....
 Before sharing more specifics of this initiative, I encourage you to think for a moment about the first day that your child(ren) came into your life.
 I am not sure if you do this often.
 I do.
 I know, for example, when I held my firstborn, Tyler, I thought about how surprisingly small he was.
 And during that first day, I remember having my hopes for Tyler.
 When my daughter Ali was born a few years later, I remember having similar hopes for her.
 I wanted each to be a good person.
 I wanted each to be happy.
 I hoped each would live a fulfilled life, and would find love in life.
 I know that I had other hopes for them as well.
 I know, however, that during these important first moments and days, I did not hope for good grades, high S.A.T. scores, or acceptance to any particular college or university.